 Her work to forge a more just world is motivated by and dedicated to Amilca Ysabel Mouton Fuentes.

-Alica Forneret is the SCRR Pedagogy of Grief program lead, steering and guiding our training, events, and partnerships to ensure a grief attuned focus to our school crisis recovery & renewal work.
+Alica Forneret is the SCRR Pedagogy of Grief content strategist, steering and guiding our training, events, and partnerships to ensure a grief attuned focus to our school crisis recovery & renewal work.

 We are grateful to be guided by community leaders, scholars, researchers, and thought leaders across the country who have dedicated work not only to school crisis readiness and response, but also recovery and renewal.